radum/webapp-boilerplate-v1-deprecated/docs/readme.md

 "chalk"                           # Terminal string styling done right "del"                             # Delete files and folders.
-Used in our gulpfile to clear build and tmp folders "eslint"                          # Used to lint JS code "eslint-config-airbnb"            # Eslint Airbnb config "eslint-formatter-pretty"         # Pretty ESLint formatter, prduces nicer reports in the console "eslint-plugin-import"            # This plugin intends to support linting of ES2015+ (ES6+) import/export syntax.
+Used in our gulpfile to clear build and tmp folders "eslint"                          # Used to lint JS code "eslint-config-airbnb-base"       # Eslint Airbnb config "eslint-formatter-pretty"         # Pretty ESLint formatter, prduces nicer reports in the console "eslint-plugin-import"            # This plugin intends to support linting of ES2015+ (ES6+) import/export syntax.
 It loads itself automatically
 "gulp"                            # The streaming build system used in this project